gbirchmeier/grants-rgen/README.md

 1. Clone or download the repo

-2. Make sure you have Rails gem installed, which you probably do.
-(RGen uses ActiveSupport::Inflector)
+2. Make sure you have Rails gem installed, which you probably do. (grants-rgen uses `ActiveSupport::Inflector`)

 3. **App Configuration**